onzfonz/comp227/src/content/4/en/part4d.md

 module.exports = loginRouter
 ```

-The code starts by searching for the user from the database by the `username` attached to the request.
+The code starts by searching for the user from the database via the `username` attached to the request.

 ```js
 const user = await User.findOne({ username })
 ```

-Next, it checks the `password`, also attached to the request.
+Next, it checks the `password`, which is also attached to the request.

 ```js
 const passwordCorrect = user === null